 SCP is a secure file transfer system, but it doesn’t have many functions — just a straightforward copy to, or copy from action.
 SmarTTY adds usability to SCP by enabling you to move whole directories at once.
 A couple of other useful features of this tool are an embedded file editor and a hexadecimal terminal type to monitor traffic on ports.

-Unique features: SmarTTY allows you to open multiple tabs within the same window, making it easy to work with multiple connections simultaneously.
-Also, depending on the version, SmarTTY includes an SSH key generator that allows you to generate new SSH keys and manage existing keys.
+Unique features: SmarTTY allowed me to open multiple tabs within the same window, making it easy to work with multiple connections simultaneously.
+Also, depending on the version, SmarTTY includes an SSH key generator that allowed me to generate new SSH keys and manage existing keys.

 Who is it recommended for?

-SmarTTY is worth a try because it costs you nothing to download the utility and it takes up very little space.
+SmarTTY is worth a try because it cost me nothing to download the utility and it took up very little space on my PC.
 However, this system is only available for Windows.

 Pros: